 C-504: Voluntary Local Entity Contributions of Excess Match for Statewide Use

-Boards must be aware that local contributors may voluntarily state on the local match agreement whether they agree that local funds secured in excess of the amount needed to draw down the federal match amount allocated to the workforce area may be used for statewide match purposes.
+Boards must inform staff members that local contributors may voluntarily state on the local match agreement whether they agree that local funds secured in excess of the amount needed to draw down the federal match amount allocated to the workforce area may be used for statewide match purposes.

-Boards must be aware that completed public certifications of expenditures and donations of excess local funds, fully remitted pursuant to C-800, will be aggregated and obligated at the state level.
+Boards must inform staff members that completed public certifications of expenditures and donations of excess local funds, fully remitted pursuant to C-800, will be aggregated and obligated at the state level.
 The excess amounts would be applied to the local leverage amounts that all workforce areas would be required to secure to access federal matching funds allocated among all workforce areas.

 C-600: Local Match Submission